sinonjs/fake-timers/README.md

 `@sinonjs/fake-timers` is extracted from [Sinon.JS](https://github.com/sinonjs/sinon.js) and targets the [same runtimes](https://sinonjs.org/releases/latest/#supported-runtimes).

 ## Help us get our TypeScript definitions production ready!
 In version 7 we introduced TypeScript definitions that are generated from our JSDoc.
 This makes importing types from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/sinonjs__fake-timers/index.d.ts) superfluous, but we have just gotten started and we need your work for this to be up to the same quality.
-Until that happened typings from DefinitelyTyped still can be used:
+Until that happens typings from DefinitelyTyped still can be used:

 ```sh
 npm install -D @types/sinonjs__fake-timers